- 17 Nov 2023

 Formulas, especially time-based formulas that include the NOW()

-function to decrease the request load caused by time-based formulas
+, to decrease the request load caused by time-based formulas to decrease the request load caused by time-based formulas.

 Base schema

-Consider whether your requests are impacting complex base schema interdependencies and causing a “chain reaction.”
+Consider whether your requests impact complex base schema interdependencies and are slowing your base performance.

-Remove unnecessary lookups, rollups, and any formula fields that are referencing linked records, lookups, and rollups.
+Remove unnecessary lookups, rollups, and any formula fields that reference linked records, lookups, and rollups

-Any error messages you are receiving and specific context around the particular issue(s) you are encountering
+Any error messages you receive and specific context around the particular issue(s) you are encountering

-Context around the use case of your base, and details around its integration architecture (Custom API integrations, No code integrations, etc)
+Context around how you use your base base and integration architecture details (custom API integrations, no-code integrations, etc.)

 FAQs